brbisheng/Econ-Stat-Methods/Readme.md

 1. Recently, I started a **(long-term)** freelance project: Algorithms from scratch.
 This page is dedicated to implementing statistical/econometric methods from scratch.
 You could also find implementation of machine learning methods [here](https://brbisheng.github.io/algorithms/).

-2. So what I do is to transform all my understandings of the statistical/econometric methods from **academic papers** and **text books** to code.
+2. So what I do is to transform all my understandings of the statistical/econometric methods from **academic papers** and **textbooks** to code.
 Why?
-Many of the papers do not provide code, but just give algorithmes.
-20% of the time, when I try to implement their methods by myself, I often find mistakes.
-So, let us just do it from scratch for the sake of better understanding them and inventing our own methods.
+Many of the papers do not provide code, just algorithmes.
+When I try to implement their methods by myself, for 20% of the time I find mistakes.
+So, let us do it from scratch for the sake of better understanding them and inventing our own methods.

-3. This site is still under construction, the structure may vary, but I try to work diligently to make it indeed a **long-term** project and a place useful for people.
+3. This site is still under construction, the structure may vary, but I try keep working to make it indeed a **long-term** project and a place useful for people.

 > Update: I am updating the sites from .markdown to .html, so many parts are unorganized for this moment, I will try to fix the issues as soon as I could.
 > 10/27/2018: Next part: bandwidth selection.